 Focusing Boys on Healthier Pursuits, YMCA Hits the Right Notes with STRIDE

-WEST CHESTER, May 20, 2016 – As hyper-competitiveness and distorted visions of masculinity increasingly are leading to social problems for boys ranging from over-aggressiveness and bullying to self-loathing and depression, navigating coming of age in this modern era requires different guidance than before.
+As hyper-competitiveness and distorted visions of masculinity increasingly are leading to social problems for boys ranging from over-aggressiveness and bullying to self-loathing and depression, navigating coming of age in this modern era requires different guidance than before.